The category of anyon sectors for non-abelian quantum double models: Setup and main result

 The assumption that an object in a $\rm C^*$-tensor category has a conjugate implies that it has a finite-dimensional endomorphism space~\cite[Lemma 3.2]{LongoRoberts97}.
 This is another way to see the necessity of restricting our attention to $\Amp_f$ if we want to show equivalence with $\Rep_f \caD(G)$.
 Indeed, all finite dimensional representations of $\caD(G)$ have conjugates. \end{remark}

 \begin{definition} We denote by $\DHR$ the full subcategory of $\Amp$ whose objects are unital *-endomorphisms $\nu : \caB \rightarrow \caB$, \ie unital amplimorphisms of degree one.
 Similarly, $\DHR_f$ is the full subcategory of $\DHR$ whose objects are finite endomorphisms. \end{definition} $\DHR$ is a braided $\rm C^*$-tensor subcategory of $\Amp$, see Section \ref{sec:braided tensor structure}.
 We show in Section \ref{sec:proof of main THM} that $\DHR_f$ is closed under the monoidal product of $\DHR$ and therefore inherits the braided $\rm C^*$-tensor structure.
+The category $\DHR$ is equivalent to the category $\mathcal{O}_{\Lambda_0}$ defined in~\cite[Sect.
+6]{Ogata2021}.
+One can think of $\mathcal{O}_{\Lambda_0}$ as the subcategory of $\DHR$ restricted to endomorphisms localized in a specific cone $\Lambda_0$, however by the transportability requirement, one sees that this is equivalent to $\DHR$ (compare with Sect.~\ref{sec:proof of main THM} here).